OUR DIVINE PATH

 All these are preparations for total meditation.
 Reaching total meditation, one has reached the goal.
 The process is nothing else but preparation, and this is what yoga teaches.
 You develop concentration – and we do that without concentrating through our Tratak practices (a visual form of meditation) – then remembrance, contemplation.

 Contemplation should be an unbroken contemplation.
-You try out one experiment and look at your watch and see if you can be focused for three seconds.
+You try out one experiment and look at your watch to see if you can be focused for three seconds.
 You try that out, and you will see how difficult it is.
 It sounds so easy that all your attention can be focused for three seconds.
 No!
 Within those three seconds, your mind will wander so much, so it has to be brought to that state where the mind does not wander, and it becomes one-pointed.
 Try it out for three seconds and see.
 If you can fully concentrate on a particular object just for three seconds, then you know you have reached somewhere in concentration.

 By having the proper concentration, your thoughts become powerful.
 They become like laser beams.
 Then when you sit down to meditate on the mantra with a concentrated mind which does not require effort.
 Tratak teaches you that concentration without even concentrating and it brings all the mental forces together.